dalofa/telomore/README.md

 # TELOMORE
-A pipeline for fishing out telomores trimmed of a linear genome (Streptomyces) by Flye.
+A pipeline for fishing out telomores trimmed off a linear genome (Streptomyces) by Flye.

 ## Process overview